 The largest piece of equipment in our room at Church Gresely is our play Gym for the children which allows the children to learn to negotiate stairs, slides, slopes, different surfaces and even tunnels!
 Since having the gym we have seen our childrens physical development exceed all expectations as we watch them balance, manouver themselves around and negotiate space to become experts in controlling their bodies.

 Front facing book units enables the children to easily select books by their covers and we also include their own learning story folders in here too.
 A further reading area gives our children a chance to access a wide range of books including popular TV characters, nursery rhymes and pictures of faces and people.
 To further encourage a young child's love of books we usually make a book of their family for them to access for comfort and pleasure.

-Our large room opens on to the garden and even has it's own small fenced off area however, the children have access to the entire centre, either with a 1:1 or in a small group.
+Our Under Twos children have access to the garden and at Church Gresley they even have their own small fenced off area however, the children have access to the entire centre, either with a 1:1 or in a small group.
 We try to ensure that as soon as they can open the gate, they are free to come in and out as often as possible.
 We have a large outside area for the children to experience sand and water play and other messy play and experience the seasons as they pass.
 They can also physically challenge themselves with push along's and climbing.